-Parents play an important part in their child’s academic success.
-The childcare professionals at Celebree Learning Centers provides tips and objectives to keep in mind for the upcoming parent-teacher conferences.
+The childcare professionals at Celebree School are happy to provide tips and objectives to keep in mind for the upcoming parent-teacher conferences.

 A parent-teacher conference typically lasts 15-20 minutes, and although seemingly brief, can map out the remainder of the school year.
 During the meeting, teachers will often introduce parents to their teaching style and classroom policies.
-The purpose of this is to help you to understand your child’s day-to-day schedule within the classroom, so that you may continue to expand upon your child’s development outside of it in a cohesive manner.
+Parents will also have the opportunity to ask any questions that may arise.
+The purpose of a parent-teacher conference is to help you to understand your child’s day-to-day schedule within the classroom, so that you may continue to expand upon your child’s development outside of it in a cohesive manner.
 It is beneficial in these meetings to make the teacher aware of your child’s after-school activities, favorite interests and family relationships, so that they gain a complete understanding of your child’s personality, strengths and areas of possible improvement.

 Following up after a parent-teacher conference is just as important as attending one.
 Encourage your child’s teacher to provide you with an alternative means of communication such as a telephone number or email address.
 The purpose of the initial parent-teacher conference is merely to begin the conversation—the start of a continued discussion.
 But, the communication should not stop there.
 Parent-teacher communication is most effective when it promotes a lasting relationship that helps to measure your child’s growth and development.
 For example, parents and teachers will often establish a spring goal during a fall conference.
 Once spring arrives, parents and teachers meet again to reflect a child’s development over the course of those months.

 Through consistent and effective communication with your child’s teacher, you can maximize your child’s potential and best prepare them for the classroom and for life.
-For more information regarding Celebree’s parent-teacher conferences in November, contact Celebree Learning Centers today.
+For more information regarding Celebree’s parent-teacher conferences in December, contact Celebree School today.